industrial-asset-hub/asset-link-sdk/docs/overview.md

 Currently, two interfaces are supported:

 **Discovery Interface** (enables device discovery and consists of three functions: Discover, GetSupportedOptions, GetSupportedFilters)
-**Identifiers Interface** (enables getting identifiers of a device and consists of one function: GetIdentifiers)
+**DeviceInfo Interface** (enables property retrieval for a device and consists of two functions: GetPropertyValues, GetSupportedProperties)

 ### Pre-requisites